featured image

 };

-Step 2: The Builder — Composing Prompt Layers Without if/else Hell
+The Builder: Composing Prompt Layers Without if/else Hell

 The naive approach adds conditionals directly inside generateResponse.
-The refined approach extracts composition into a dedicated class:
+The refined approach extracts composition into a dedicated class with a single method:

 export class PromptBuilder implements PromptBuilderInterface {